sychen9584/nf-core-miniranger/README.md

 ## Citations

-nf-core/miniranger was originally written by Sam Chen
+nf-core-miniranger was originally developed by Sam Chen

 This pipeline uses code and infrastructure developed and maintained by the [nf-core](https://nf-co.re) community, reused here under the [MIT license](https://github.com/nf-core/tools/blob/main/LICENSE).